alamuk/advance-react/README.md

 ### Fetch data: steps:

-1. the fetch() function initially fetches data from API,
+1. the fetch() function initially fetches data from the API,
-2. then it retrieves a respond from API in JSON formate
+2. then it retrieves a response from API in JSON format
 3. finally, update the state variable by `setUpdate()` with returned data.
 4. then catch any error from data fetching.